-Gross energy (not adjusted for efficiency) input versus inside-to-outside temperature difference is shown in figure 19.
+Gross energy (not adjusted for efficiency) input versus inside-tooutside temperature difference is shown in figure 19.
 Throughout the tests, it was observed that the inclusion of storm windows caused an approximate 10-percent reduction in energy consumption under each test condition.
 This reduction was close to the predictions from the heat flow calculations.
-Previous infiltration studies on this mobile home (refer to sec.
-4.3) show that the storm windows had only a small effect on infiltration rates.
+Previous infiltration studies on this mobile home (refer to section 4.3) show that the storm windows had only a small effect on infiltration rates.
 Therefore, it is assumed that the difference in energy input with and without storm windows is due to heat transfer through the windows by conduction and convection.

 Throughout the tests the furnace was observed to be greatly oversized for the test conditions.
-The original furnace configuration was rated at 56,500 Btu/h input and the mobile home was certified to maintain a 70 °F interior temperature with an outside temperature of -50 °F, assuming a maximum 15 mph wind.
+The original furnace configuration was rated at 56,500 Btu/h input and the mobile home was certified to maintain a 70 F interior temperature with an outside temperature of -50 F, assuming a maximum 15-mile-per-hour wind.
 This mobile home can be considered to be equipped with a furnace oversized for the New York State marketing area for which it was produced.
-The degree of oversizing the original furnace can be seen in figures

-17 and 19.
-When the mobile home was tested in the environmental chamber at -15 °F with the original furnace configuration, the furnace burner was operating only 43 percent of the time.
-Energy input to this furnace was 20,5000 Btu/h or 36 percent of furnace rating when the environmental chamber was maintained at approximately 0 °F.
+The degree of oversizing of the original furnace can be seen in figures 17 and 19.
+When the mobile home was tested in the environmental chamber at -15 F with the original furnace configuration, the furnace burner was operating only 43 percent of the time.
+Energy input to this furnace was 20,5000 Btu/h or 36 percent of furnace rating when the environmental chamber was maintained at approximately 0 F. In order to evaluate the effect of this oversizing, measured energy consumption was compared between tests run with the original 56,500 Btu/h input furnace and the modified 30,000 Btu/h input.
+The energy input with the two sized furnaces is shown in table 1.
+The actual gas and electrical energy inputs (not adjusted for furnace difference.